justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Learning-Engineering-Career-AGI.md

 - Transparency
 - Statistics
 - Policy
+- Law

 ### How to learn

-- Read about policy at organizations and government
+- Read about policy at organisations and government
 - Learn social sciences
+- Learn regulations, law, policy related to technology and AI
+- Join industry groups like IEEE that looks at policy and ethics

 ## Human Computer Interaction (HCI)